Domestication of the dog: Behaviour

 The key phase in domestication appears to have been changes in social behaviour and its corresponding oxytocin receptor genes and neural-related genes.
 Behaviour differences between dogs and wolves may be contributed by structural variation in the genes that are associated with human Williams-Beuren syndrome.
 This syndrome causes increased hyper-sociability, which may have been important during domestication.

-In 2014, a whole genome study of the DNA differences between wolves and dogs found that the dogs tameness was not a reduced fear response but did show greater synaptic plasticity.
+In 2014, a whole genome study of the DNA differences between wolves and dogs found that the dogs' tameness was not a reduced fear response but did show greater synaptic plasticity.
 Synaptic plasticity is widely believed to be the cellular correlate of learning and memory.
 The study proposes that the improved learning and memory abilities of dogs also helped to lower their level of fear around humans.

-Unlike other domestic species which were primarily selected for production-related traits, dogs were initially selected for their behaviors.
+Unlike other domestic species which were primarily selected for production-related traits, dogs were initially selected for their behaviours.
 In 2016, a study found that there were only 11 fixed genes that showed variation between wolves and dogs.
-These gene variations were unlikely to have been the result of natural evolution, and indicate selection on both morphology and behavior during dog domestication.
+These gene variations were unlikely to have been the result of natural evolution, and indicate selection on both morphology and behaviour during dog domestication.
 There was evidence of selection during dog domestication of genes that affect the adrenaline and noradrenaline biosynthesis pathway.
 These genes are involved in the synthesis, transport and degradation of a variety of neurotransmitters, particularly the catecholamines, which include dopamine and noradrenaline.
-Recurrent selection on this pathway and its role in emotional processing and the fight-or-flight response suggests that the behavioral changes we see in dogs compared to wolves may be due to changes in this pathway, leading to tameness and an emotional processing ability.
+Recurrent selection on this pathway and its role in emotional processing and the fight-or-flight response suggests that the behavioural changes we see in dogs compared to wolves may be due to changes in this pathway, leading to tameness and an emotional processing ability.
 Dogs generally show reduced fear and aggression compared to wolves.
 Some of these genes have been associated with aggression in some dog breeds, indicating their importance in both the initial domestication and then later in breed formation.